Pepper Steak Stir Fry

 This pepper steak stir fry is…

 I think this recipe is just as good as the same dish served in many restaurants.
-I like to serve it with steamed rice, but it also goes great with fried rice or noodles.
+I like to serve it with steamed rice, but it also goes great with fried rice, noodles, or mashed potatoes.
 Saving time and money makes it all the better and I’m so happy to share this recipe with you!

 If you love creating take-out favorites at home, also try my cashew chicken recipe and my delicious recipe for sesame chicken!